BrandConstantin/Git-Version-Control/README.md

 * Send to the remote repository all the changes
   > git push origin main

+## Create repository into remote and save to local
+> git fetch && git checkout my-updates
+* Change some file and apply changes: add, commit and push
+> git push origin my-updates

 ## Log
 * Show all commits
     > git log (use q to quit)